craig8/HELICS/docs/user-guide/simulator_integration.md

 This will prevent your federate from hanging in the event that another federate fails.

-### Organizing the Publications, Subscriptions and Endpoints within the Federate Code
+### Collecting the Publication, Subscription and Endpoint Objects

 Having configured the publications, subscriptions and endpoints and registered this information with HELICS, the channels for sending and receiving this information have been created within the cosimulation framework.
 If you registered the publication, subscriptions and endpoints within your code (i.e., using HELICS API calls), you already have access to each respective object as it was returned when made the registration call.
 However, if you created your federate using a configuration file which contained all of this information, you now need to retrieve these objects from HELICS so that you can invoke them during the execution of your cosimulation.
 The following calls will allow you to query HELICS for the metadata associated with each publication.
 Similar calls can be used to get input (or subscription) and endpoint information.